Quang Ninh general cleaning of beaches and streets

 Over the past week, people and forces inside and outside the province have urgently cleaned up and sanitized the environment to avoid pollution, helping traffic on the streets to be smooth and ensuring safety when traveling.

 During the weekend of September 14-15, responding to the launch of the Quang Ninh Provincial People's Committee, people and forces simultaneously carried out a general environmental cleaning.
-In particular, Ha Long City Youth Union launched a volunteer campaign to respond to the 7-day and night peak campaign to overcome the consequences of storm No. 3 of Ha Long City Party Committee with about 10,000 youth union members.
+In particular, the Ha Long City Youth Union launched a volunteer campaign to respond to the 7-day and night peak campaign to overcome the consequences of storm No. 3 of the Ha Long City Party Committee with about 10,000 youth union members.

 At Bai Chay Tourist Area, the 3km long beach is flooded with garbage including tree branches and household items blown away by the wind from neighboring areas, not to mention collapsed construction materials and shops lying scattered on the sand.